Waldorf Homeschool Program

 Waldorf School at Moraine Farm is pleased to announce registration is open for the Homeschool Program on our beautiful Beverly, Massachusetts campus.

-Courses offered this upcoming seasons include Fine Arts, Handwork, Outdoor Science in Nature, Music, Theater and Circus Arts for ages 6 to 10 and Comic Arts for ages 11 to 14.
+Courses offered this upcoming sessions include Fine Arts, Handwork, Outdoor Science in Nature, Music, Theater and Circus Arts for ages 6 to 10 and Comic Arts for ages 11 to 14.
 All courses are facilitated by one of our experienced faculty members.

 The Spring session begins February 27 through April 30.
 Both sessions follow the Waldorf School at Moraine Farm school calendar.
 Please see course descriptions below or email firstname.lastname@example.org for questions.